-Proposed projects will be scored and ranked based on applicant responses to the scoring topics below.
-The chart below references the scoring topics and points allotted to the different types of applications, as well as the maximum number of points allowed for each scoring topic by application type.
-If a scoring topic is left blank, it is not applicable to that application type.
+See the chart below to reference the scoring criteria and points allotted to the different types of applications.
+The chart below shows the maximum number of points allowed for each scoring criteria for each type of application.
+If a scoring criterion is left blank, it is not applicable to that application type.